krkrs/RaspiAmp/README.md

     - Bluetooth (audio quality fix)
     - system for real time performance
 # Performance
-Jack is able to run with 2ms latency.
+Jack is able to run with 1.33ms latency.
 Bluetooth latency depends on BT device it self.
 Minimal possible period value is 512.
 With good speaker/headphones it is enough to play.
+I can't hear delay with *JBL Go 2* however *JBL Go 3* is unplayable.

 # How to use?
+> [!IMPORTANT]
+> Do not update OS using icon in top right corner of the screen.
+It will break things.
+Opt for *apt upgrade* instead.

 First flash your Pi with Raspberry Pi OS Desktop version.
 Log in using SSH or GUI and and...
 ``` sh
 sh <(curl -L https://raw.githubusercontent.com/krkrs/RaspiAmp/refs/heads/main/install.sh)